 If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will increase by 13 percent by 2028.
+HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are several reasons why these careers are expanding so rapidly.
-One is homeowners using government rebates to purchase more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
-In conclusion, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction residences.
+There are several reasons why these careers are increasing so rapidly.
+One is homeowners using government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot home market and a house shortage that’s driven a boost in new construction residences.

 What Is an HVAC Technician?

-A HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
-Most serve both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is an individual who services, installs and maintains heating and cooling equipment.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in:

 - Air conditioners